 Check If You Need A Visa

 Only citizens of 19 different countries can obtain a visa free on arrival.
-All other will need to obtain a “Tourist Card” before arrival.
+All others will need to obtain a “Tourist Card” before arrival.
 If flying from Canada, you will have to get the “Tourist Card” onboard the flight.
 If flying from Mexico then will you have to buy the “Tourist Card” at the airport.
 I flew from Europe, so I HAD to obtain the “Tourist Card” from back home in Norway.
 The airline checked it both at check-in and during boarding.

 Shared Taxi Is The Best Option

 While the Viazul bus system in Cuba is fairly good and reliable.
 I think the shared taxi are the best ones.
 They are about the same price as the bus but faster.
 They even pick you up at your guesthouse or hotel for no extra cost.

 They are also happy to stop for a toilet or drink break.
 Just talk to the owner of your guesthouse or reception and they will arrange it.

 Everything Is On Cuba Time

 Like in most countries in this part of the world, everything here is relaxed and laidback.
 Don’t expect anything or anyone to be on time.
-From a scheduled taxi pick-up from your guesthouse, or meeting local friends, they are never on time.
+From a scheduled taxi pick-up from your guesthouse, or meet local friends, they are never on time.

 Prices go up when Cruise ships are in town.

 There are quite a lot of cruise ships arriving in Cuba these days.
 Unfortunately, prices inflate a lot when they are in town.

-I went to the same restaurant in Havana a few days in the row.
+I went to the same restaurant in Havana for a few days in the row.
 During my 3rd visit, the price was double.
 When I was back at the restaurant two weeks later, the price was back to normal.